kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/30 - Travelling North III (11-30-25).md

 	- Ria and Perse
 		- Perse asked if she should try and keep Lewis away from her, she said yes.
 		- They talked about Jonas's notes.
 Perse isn't sure what to do -- we can't preserve the blood, test it on victims, can't set up a lab, Rem's going to be cured.
 We reviewed his notes, 2 things pitting against each other nullify each other.
 Secomortis is divine.
 Boosted lycanthropy could "counteract" it.
 Still missing some kind of piece, due to the threat of shifting into a werewolf.
 			- Ria suggested we dissect Rem - when Jonas was killed, he was putrid/rotten as if dead for weeks.
+Perse suggested we wait until he's wounded to take a look.